 Figure 7: Page Setup

-- This brings up Page setup dialog box that you can see in Figure 8.
+- This opens the Page setup dialog box (see Figure 8).

 Figure 8: Page Setup dialog box